BenCaiello/PalmettoBUG/docs/source/AdvancedPalmettoBUG.rst

    folder inside */Pixel_classification* to find those classifier predictions.

+..

-.. |A screenshot of a computer program Description automatically generated| image:: media/Advanced1.png
+.. |image1| image:: media/Advanced1.png
    :width: 6.5in
    :height: 4.30347in
-.. |A screenshot of a computer Description automatically generated| image:: media/Advanced2.png
+.. |image2| image:: media/Advanced2.png
    :width: 3.94669in
    :height: 4.41262in
-.. |image1| image:: media/Advanced3.png
+.. |image3| image:: media/Advanced3.png
    :width: 6.5in
    :height: 3.425in
-.. |image2| image:: media/Advanced4.png
+.. |image4| image:: media/Advanced4.png
    :width: 5.56551in
    :height: 3.71807in
-.. |image3| image:: media/Advanced5.png
+.. |image5| image:: media/Advanced5.png
    :width: 6.5in
    :height: 3.06806in
-.. |image4| image:: media/Advanced6.png
+.. |image6| image:: media/Advanced6.png
    :width: 6.5in
    :height: 2.69375in